 “Sit still” is not in most preschoolers’ vocabulary.
 And that’s a very normal thing!
 Luckily, movement is also super crucial to their development, including those critical motor skills and setting a healthy beat they’ll hopefully sustain for years to come.
 Here are some basics on physical activity – and nurturing it in your little ones, from birth to age 5.

-- Gompers Elementary-Middle School, Brightmoor area: Yabea Butler-Hall is a preschool teacher who's been with DPS for 15 years.
-You'll find her kids getting active in the classroom every day – and at the school's gym three days a week.
-An avid runner, Butler-Hall also loves hula hooping at home with her two daughters, ages 16 and 14.
+- Gompers Elementary-Middle School, Brightmoor area: Yabea Butler-Hall is a preschool teacher who’s been with DPS for more than 15 years.
+You’ll find her kids getting active in the classroom every day – and at the school’s gym three days a week.
+An avid runner, Butler-Hall also loves hula hooping at home with her two daughters.

-- Carleton Elementary School, northeast Detroit, near Harper Avenue: Rosemary Hyde is in her second year teaching Carleton's littlest pupils, but she's worked with pre-K kids for a dozen years.
+- Carleton Elementary School, northeast Detroit, near Harper Avenue: Rosemary Hyde has worked with pre-K kids for more than a dozen years.
 Outdoor walks are one of her fortes.
-Of her six grandkids, she often entertains the younger crew (ages 3, 4, 8 and 10) at her Detroit home, where they love to Zumba and roller skate in the basement.
+Of her many grandkids, she often entertains the younger crew at her Detroit home, where they love to Zumba and roller skate in the basement.

 Let’s start with a few tidbits about physical activity for kids ages 0-5.